grahammendick/navigation/NavigationReact/sample/relay/README.md

 # Navigation Relay Modern
 Navigation doesn't own your components so it integrates well with other libraries, like Relay.
-This sample uses [relay modern](https://facebook.github.io/relay/docs/relay-modern.html)

 ## Run
 Once you've cloned the repository, you can install the dependencies, generate the graphql files and start the Relay example: